zalando/restful-api-guidelines/compatibility/Compatibility.md

   ignored fields and, hence, will not be compatible, i.e. break clients that already use this field but with different type.

-In specific situations, where a (known) field is not needed anymore as input parameter it either can stay in the API definition with "not used anymore" description or it can be removed from the API definition as long as the server ignores this specific parameter to not break the clients.
+In specific situations, where an (known) input field is not needed anymore it either can stay in the API definition with "not used anymore" description or it can be removed from the API definition as long as the server ignores this specific parameter to not break the clients.

 ## {{ book.must }} Always Return JSON Objects As Top-Level Data Structures To Support Extensibility